capacitor-community/safe-area/README.md

 ### Capacitor v8

-As of this writing, Capacitor v8 is still unreleased.
-But if you're using it anyways, you should set the following in your `capacitor.config.json`:
+As of this writing, Capacitor v8 has just been released.
+But if you're already using it, you should set the following in your `capacitor.config.json`:

 ```json
 {